Frequently Asked QuestionsJust click on a question for the answers to drop down

 All Bookings need to be paid at the time of booking or within 24 hours, we do not hold lesson spaces without payment.

-Cancellations fees will apply see our Terms&Conditions for further Information
+Cancellations fees can apply for not attending a booked appointment (lesson/driving test) with us see our Terms&Conditions for further Information

 How many driving lessons will I need?